neverRare/butter/util/README.md

 This contains various items that could be helpful for language development and designed to be less specific to Butter.

-I am making Butter for learning compilers, hence I've chose not to use any existing library but to write my own.
-I might use a code generation library however.
+While I'm making, I want to learn about compilers, so I chose not to use existing library as much as possible.